-3.3 Power-law spectra at 3-4 $\mu$ m in the equatorial ring and its exterior

-In order to understand the nature of emitting sources, we measure the spectral energy distributions (SEDs) within several apertures across SN 1987A.
-The locations of apertures are marked in Fig. 10, and the extracted SEDs are plotted in Fig. 11.
-The 'background' or ISM continuum level, which is estimated from the nearby field (Sect.
-2), has been subtracted beforehand.
+3.3 Power-law spectra at 3-4 $\mu m$ in the equatorial ring and its exterior apertures are marked in Fig. 10, and the extracted SEDs are plotted in Fig. 11.
+The 'background' or ISM continuum level, which is estimated from the nearby field (Section 2), has been subtracted beforehand.